 Overview

-- Discovered Entities for Alerts are created as Groups (Intrusion Set, Malware, or Vulnerability) associated to the Event Group corresponding to the ingested Alert.
+- Discovered Entities for Alert Intel Agents are created as Indicators (Address, Host, or URL) or Groups (Intrusion Set, Malware, or Vulnerability) associated to the Event Group corresponding to the ingested Alert.

 Dependencies